arabellaknowles/CV/CV.md

 <h1 align=center> Arabella Knowles </h1>
 <h4 align=center><a href='https://www.linkedin.com/in/arabella-knowles-7bb0811b6/'>LinkedIn</a> </h4>

 I am a highly ambitious, energetic junior software developer with strong problem solving, analytical and mathematical skills.
-I am a 2020 graduate from the University of Bristol, with a 1st class honours in Neuroscience (BSc).
+I am a 2020 graduate from Makers Academy and the University of Bristol, with a 1st class honours in Neuroscience (BSc).
 I currently specialise in Ruby and JavaScript and can quickly and efficiently learn new technologies.

 ## Projects